GWR 4700 Class

 The Great Western Railway (GWR) 4700 Class was a class of nine 2-8-0 steam locomotives, designed by George Jackson Churchward.
 They were introduced in 1919 for heavy mixed-traffic work.
 Although primarily designed for fast freight, the class also sometimes hauled passenger trains, notably heavy holiday expresses in the summer months.
-They were called "Night Owls" because they were primarily designed to haul goods during the night and that they could be seen simmering in the daylight, awaiting their nocturnal duties.
+They were unofficially nicknamed "Night Owls" because they were primarily designed to haul goods during the night and they could be seen simmering in the daylight, awaiting their nocturnal duties.

 Background

 At the end of the First World War, the running department of the GWR identified the need for a larger version of the successful GWR 4300 Class 2-6-0 incorporating the Swindon No. 1 boiler.
 They envisaged a smaller version of the successful Saint class 4-6-0 with 5 ft 8 in driving wheels - the intermediate of Churchward's three standard wheel sizes, for express goods trains.
 However, Churchward preferred a 2-8-0 design for this purpose.